Updated March 4, 2023

 - Create an instance variable that is for each column of the test data row.

-- Create tests case(s) using the instance variables as a source of the test data.
+- Create test case(s) using the instance variables as a source of the test data.

 - The test case invokes once per each row of data.